CLOSRADS — Facebook Ads Geo Sync¶

 What It Does in One Sentence¶

-Every day at 8am, it reads which US states need leads from CLOSRTECH, then updates the geographic targeting of every active Facebook adset in the VND_VETERAN_LEADS campaign to match exactly.
+Every day at 8am, it reads which US states need leads from CLOSRTECH for each active campaign, then updates the geographic targeting of every active Facebook adset to match exactly — with a 4-layer protection system that prevents Meta from silently breaking lead form links during the update.

 Quick Reference¶